-Tick the Relevant Box (Yes or No)if the child has missed the schools for 4 or more consecutive days (i.e. all days continuously)due to illness.
+Tick the Relevant Box (Yes or No)if the child has missed the schools for 4 or more consecutive days (i.e. all days continuously) during the last month.

-Pre-Schooling Status
+Pre-schooling Status

 Did you ever go to the Pre School?
-Tick the Relevant Box.
-(Ask all the Children)
+Tick the Relevant Box. (ask all the Children)